Ed Propst: Early life and career

 Edwin Kenneth Propst was born in Samoa on February 14, 1971. to Ivan, an employee of the Trust Territory Department of Education from Illinois, and Juanita Palman, who was from the Philippines.
 Propst is the youngest of four children.
 Propst is married to Daisy Pangelinan Manglona and has four children.
 They live in Dandan, Saipan.

 He attended Northern Marianas College and University of Hawaiʻi at Mānoa, earning a bachelor's degree in communications at the latter.
 He also attended Sophia University for a time.
 He has worked as a high school English teacher and at Northern Marianas College as an administrator.
 From 2009 to 2014, he managed the Head Start program within the Northern Marianas public school system.
 He also owns a photography business.
 He was the publisher of MP Magazine for a time.

 CNMI Legislature

 He previously served as minority leader from December 2018 until a coalition of Democrats and independents won a majority in the 2020 general election.
 Propst is a member of the House Education, Federal & Foreign Affairs, Judiciary & Governmental Operations, and Ways & Means committees and the chair of the Gaming Committee.

 In December 2021, Propst was the subject of allegations of physical threats, made by a senior policy advisor from the office of the Governor.
 The complaint was forwarded to the House of Representatives' ethics committee.

 At the start of the 23rd Commonwealth Legislature, on January 9, 2023, Representative Ralph Naraja Yumul, floor leader during the 22nd Commonwealth Legislature, nominated Propst to serve as the Floor Leader in the House.
 The House voted by acclimation to elect Propst to the position.
 Marissa Flores assumed the position of Floor Leader of the House of Representatives for the 24th Commonwealth Legislature.

+In 2024, Propst ran to be the Northern Marianas Islands' non-voting delegate to the US House of Representatives.
+He received the Democratic nomination, but was defeated in the general election by Kimberlyn King-Hinds.